Your cart is currently empty!

 Learn as much as you can about your Lizard brain

 You are ALREADY a survivor.
 You are a FIGHTER.
 Heavy drinkers are SURVIVORS!
-We survive all kinds of stuff that other people couldn’t, that’s how we get addicted.
+We survive all kinds of stuff that other people couldn’t.
+To begin with, we can survive the regular consumption of a lot more alcohol than most people.
+Think about that for a moment.
+That’s how we get addicted.
 We are NOT lightweights.

 If you are a SURVIVOR and you’ve taught your Survival brain that it NEEDS alcohol by drinking habitually, your brain is going to FIGHT BACK HARD in all kinds of creative ways.
 Use your powerful ability to survive to fight back against the addicted instinct to drink.